MIDS-scaling-up/v3/week06/hw/README.md

 ## Part 2: Model optimization and quantization

 In lab, you saw to how use leverage TensorRT with TensorFlow.
-For this homework, you'll look at another way to levarage TensorRT with Pytorch via the Jetson Infernece library (https://github.com/dusty-nv/jetson-inference).
+For this homework, you'll look at another way to levarage TensorRT with Pytorch via the Jetson Inference library (https://github.com/dusty-nv/jetson-inference).

 You'll want to train a custom object detection model, uses either the fruit example or your own set of classes.